FAQs About Mindfulness Meditation

 My mind is too busy to meditate.
 Will this work for me?

 Yes.
-This is about paying attention to what is with acceptance and curiosity.
-This tends to calm the mind and produces many benefits.
+Meditation will teach you to pay attention to what is occurring in the present moment, with an attitude of acceptance and curiosity.
+Through regular practice, the mind tends to become quieter, and the practitioner becomes better able to rest in a state of calmness and clarity.
 This is not about making the mind or thoughts “do” anything or change.

 Do I have to practice every day?